earkevin11/Web-Application-Firewall/README.md

 # WAF vs Network Firewall
-- WAF amd Network Firewall server DIFFERENT purposes and protect different network types.
+- WAF and Network Firewall server DIFFERENT purposes and protect different network types.
 - A WAF protects web applications by targeting Hypertext Transfer Protocol (HTTP) traffic.
 This differs from a standard firewall, which provides a barrier between external and internal network traffic.
 - Network firewalls and web application firewalls are complementary and can work together.
 - RECOMMENDED TO USE BOTH